The requirements for building the operator are fairly minimal.

 Building from Source¶

 Makefile in the root directory contains several targets to build and release the operator binaries from source.

-hack directory for all of the environment variables and how they are used.
+Makefile for all of the variables and how they are used.

-Run the provided shell script to build the operator.
+Use the following make target to build the operator.
 A container image wil be created locally.
 The name of the image is specified by the

 Create and push the bundle image for to use the operator in OLM as a CatalogSource.

 [WIP] Development Process¶